sveltejs/v2.svelte.dev/content/guide/02-template-syntax.md

 ### Directives

-The last place where Svelte template syntax differs from regular HTML: *directives* allow you to add special instructions for adding [event handlers](guide#event-handlers), [bindings](guide#bindings), [referencing elements](guide#refs) and so on.
+Directives allow you to add special instructions for adding [event handlers](guide#event-handlers), [bindings](guide#bindings), [referencing elements](guide#refs) and so on.
 We'll cover each of those in later stages of this guide – for now, all you need to know is that directives can be identified by the `:` character:

 ```html
 <!--{ title: 'Element directives' }-->